2-Fluorodeschloroketamine: Legal status

 Due to the fast emergence of NPS, new substances such as 2-FDCK are often not yet specifically mentioned in controlled substance legislation.
-As a result, NPS are sometimes marketed as 'legal highs'.
+As a result, NPS are sometimes marketed as "legal highs".
 2-FDCK is currently illegal in Italy Japan, Latvia, Singapore, Sweden, Switzerland, as well as being covered by blanket bans in Canada, Belgium, and the UK.

+In October 2023 the ECDD recommended that 2-FDCK be added to Schedule II of the Convention on Psychotropic Substances of 1971.